Luminar VS Affinity Photo for Editing in 2023

 Performance

 Here’s where Affinity Photo really shines.
 It’s more reliable and stable than Luminar, which is still prone to crashing.
 Skylum is open to user feedback and has been working to remove any bugs.
-Still, Luminar’s performance is far from being perfect.
+Still, Luminar’s performance is far from perfect.
 It can lag, and even cause your computer to crash.

 In contrast, Affinity’s performance is pretty good.
 While it can slow down if you’re opening large files or using the Liquify tool, it tends to be stable.